 This intrigued Harry.
 What was the Stitch's purpose?
 He watched his Mirror closely.
 "Then why did you want it found again?"

 Mirror Harry grew frustrated.
-"I told you, I didn't want to find it.
+"I told you, I don't want to.
 The Dark Lord does.
 That graffiti in Cell Number 13 was not written by me."

 "You didn't write it?"

 The Mirror narrowed his eyes.
 "You still haven't figured it out—?"